Notes on the Geography of Singapore: Singapore Modern

 Departures at Singapore Changi: Malaysia, India, Bangladesh, Australia, New Zealand, France, the Netherlands, and more.

 The upshot: downtown at dusk, January 2001.
 That's a densely forested park in the foreground.
 The Singapore River winds just this side of the tallest towers, preeminently the Overseas Chinese Banking Corporation (OCBC) and United Overseas Bank (UOB).
+Banks have all the fun.

 Thirty years ago, the river's right bank was lined with two-story shophouses; now it's lined with Maybank (Malaysia), Standard and Chartered, the Bank of China, the UOB, and the OCBC.
 They all stand on what Raffles had designated as part of the "Chinese campong."